- US Food and Drug Administration

 We call for a harmonization of the U.S. regulatory approach to gene editing in food species so that both plant and animal breeders have access to gene editing innovations to introduce useful sustainability traits like disease resistance, climate adaptability, and food quality attributes into U.S. agricultural breeding programs.

-The Harmonize US gene-edited food regulations petition to US Food and Drug Administration was written by Cornell Alliance for Science and is in the category Science & Technology at GoPetition.
+The Harmonize US gene-edited food regulations petition to US Food and Drug Administration was written by Alliance for Science and is in the category Science & Technology at GoPetition.